 The Department of Emergency Medicine at LAC+USC cares for thousands of patients each month, many of which present for various toxicologic complaints.
 These patients often present with unique diagnostic and therapeutic challenges.
 In order to provide optimal care for these patients, the Department of Emergency Medicine has formed the Section of Medical Toxicology.
 While many patients seen in consultation are presenting as a result of an intentional or unintentional overdose, other patients can be seen for adverse drug-events, drug-drug interactions, and envenomations.

-The toxicology rotation is a two-week elective open to emergency medicine residents interested in the field of medical toxicology.
+The two-week toxicology rotation, and additional two-week elective, is open to emergency medicine residents interested in the field of medical toxicology.
 The residents regularly attend journal club as well as participate in the state-wide conferences of the California Poison Control System.
 Each resident will meet several times per week with the various LAC+USC toxicology attendings for an in-depth discussion on various toxins, ranging from acetaminophen and salicylates to envenomations to toxic gases.
 Residents will also prepare a short talk on a particular topic of interest.

 Simulation Center/Simulation Training